 Anandamide is a cannabinoid that we naturally produce in our brains.
 It acts as a neurotransmitter by sending chemical messages between neurons all over the nervous system.
 Anandamide regulates our sleep, the senses, thinking processes, mood, appetite, coordination, movement, memory and time perception.

+THC is a phytocannabinoid (“phyto” is the Greek term for “plant”), meaning THC literally comes from a plant.
 The THC in marijuana resembles anandamide.
-Because of this resemblance, THC is able to attach itself to cannabinoid receptors on neurons in the areas that affect the functions listed above, and activate them.
+Because of this resemblance, THC is able to attach itself to cannabinoid receptors on neurons in the areas that affect the functions listed above and activate them.
 This causes a disruption of various physical and mental functions.

-Within minutes of using marijuana, the short term effects begin to manifest.
+Within minutes of using marijuana, the short-term effects begin to manifest.
 These effects are short-lived, lasting for an average of some 30 minutes.
 Chasing the “high” drives users to continue using to prolong or recapture the euphoria.
+Other short-term side effects may include:

 - Altered perception of space and time